The Definitive List for Mobile Photography Editing on Android

 Imagica+ Though the app saves at a fairly low resolution, the effects it provides are great.
 I use them regularly.
 Run images through this app to produce great layers to apply to higher resolution images.
 Here’s an example of the effects it can do.
 I won a small contest with this image.

 SuperPhoto full is an app packed with hundreds of different modifying, distorting, and layered effects for transforming images into unrecognizable and warped pictures.
 It doesn’t do much else, but the full version does quite a lot for the money.
-In lieu of Decim8 for Android, this is as good as it gets.
+In lieu of Decim8 for Android (now available here), this is as good as it gets.
 The free version has numerous effects as well.

 Camera FV-5 pro – What can’t I say about this app!?
 It is the best there is, offering all the standard buttons and features of a DSLR camera interface.
 It is designed for just that.
 One great aspect about this app is its ability to tap into the phone’s film settings to create long exposure images.
 These long exposure are however of much lower resolution (3 megapixels), but the app is the must have camera app.